srikar298c/srikarinstagram/README.md

 2. **Updating Account Information:** Users can edit and update their account details.
 3. **Creating Posts with Image Uploads:** Users can create posts and upload images to share their interests.
 4. **Interacting with Posts:** Users can Interact with posts in realtime by liking and also commenting on the post they can also share the post.
+5. **Follow and Unfollow users:** Users can follow and unfollow other users by
-5. **Data Fetching and Caching:** Data is efficiently fetched and cached using Tanstack Query to provide a seamless user experience.
+6. **Data Fetching and Caching:** Data is efficiently fetched and cached using to provide a seamless user experience.